-Format: This assignment should be typed and double-spaced.
+Format: This assignment does not need to be in an essay format.
 Do not include title pages.
-Include your name at the top of each page.
-A minimum of one inch margins on each side.
-12 point Calibri font is preferred.
+Include your name, course name/number and facilitator's name at the top left of the first page.
+Place a title, centeraligned on the first page.
 Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
 Students will be evaluated according to the attached rubric: Critical Writing Response Rubric.